 Now, I don’t know about you but the costumes, the drama, the cheering, the booing – there’s nothing like a London Christmastime panto to awaken that sense of childish glee that is just so Christmas.

-The biggest pantos feature some of the darlings of the London stage (Robert Lindsay pops up in this year’s Peter Pan at the Richmond Theatre, while Dawn French takes on the role of the Wicked Queen, alongside Julian Clary in Snow White at the London Palladium).
+The biggest pantos feature some of the darlings of the London stage (Jo Brand pops up in this year’s Snow White at the Richmond Theatre, while you can also see Cinderella at the Lyric Hammersmith).
 A trip to the panto is what Christmas fun in London is all about.

 Unleash Your Inner Child at Hamleys